 Conventional mortgage financing options like home equity loans, HELOCs, and cash-out refinancing have no age requirements but often require borrowers to provide proof of income, high credit scores, and specific debt-to-income ratios—plus they result in more debt.

-Reverse mortgages are just one way older homeowners can access their home’s equity.
+Reverse mortgages are just one way homeowners can access their home’s equity.
 Other home equity unlock products include cash-out refinancing, home equity lines of credit (HELOCs), and home equity loans.

 Cash-out refinancing allows homeowners who meet financial guidelines to access up to 80% of their home’s value.
 This may be a good option for property owners who have: